awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 You can call the Data API using the AWS Command Line Interface \(AWS CLI\)\.

 The following examples use the AWS CLI for the Data API\.
-For more information, see [AWS Command Line Interface Reference for the Data API](https://docs.aws.amazon.com/cli/latest/reference/rds-data/index.html)\.
+For more information, see [AWS Command Line Interface reference for the Data API](https://docs.aws.amazon.com/cli/latest/reference/rds-data/index.html)\.

 In each example, replace the DB cluster ARN with the ARN for your Aurora Serverless DB cluster\.
 Also, replace the secret ARN with the ARN of the secret in AWS Secrets Manager that allows access to the DB cluster\.